Williamatthewood/Code-Quiz-Challenge/README.md

 How can I efficient store all of the quiz questions and randomize them?
     Can I make a "questions" class and generate each question as a new object?
 How to store that?
 How do I set each question/ button as a correct/ incorrect question?
+How to sort the high scores if stored as key-value pairs - score: initials?

 # User Story